 The archaeological site contributes to local, regional, provincial or national archaeological history.

-Criteria Indicators Cultural Historical Value Information from the archaeological site advances our understanding of: Cultural history - locally, regionally, provincially or anti-analy nationally Past human social organization at the family, household or community level Past material culture - manufacture, trade, use and disposal Historical Value The archaeological site is associated with: Oral histories of a community, Aboriginal community, or specific group or family Early exploration, settlement, land use or other aspect of Ontario's history The life or activities of a significant historical figure, group, organization or institution A significant historical event (cultural, economic, military, religious, social or political) Scientific Value The archaeological site contains important evidence that contributes to: Paleo-environmental studies Testing of experimental archaeological techniques Rarity or Frequency The archaeological site is: Unique - locally, regionally, provincially or nationally Useful for comparison with similar archaeological sites in other areas A type that has not been studied or has rarely been studied, and is therefore under-represented in archaeological research Productivity The archaeological site contains: Large quantities of artifacts, especially diagnostic artifacts Exotic or rare artifacts demonstrating trade or other exchange patterns Integrity The archaeological site is well preserved and retains a large degree of original material Value to a Community The archaeological site has intrinsic value to a particular community, Aboriginal Criteria Criteria The grobosological site Indicators The archaeological site The archaeological site: has traditional, social or Contains human remains religious value.
-Is identified as a sacred site
+Criteria Indicators Cultural Historical Value Information from the archaeological site advances our understanding of: Cultural history - locally, regionally, provincially or nationally Past human social organization at the family, household or community level Past material culture - manufacture, trade, use and disposal Historical Value The archaeological site is associated with: Oral histories of a community, Aboriginal community, or specific group or family Early exploration, settlement, land use or other aspect of Ontario's history The life or activities of a significant historical figure, group, organization or institution A significant historical event (cultural, economic, military, religious, social or political) Scientific Value The archaeological site contains important evidence that contributes to: Paleo-environmental studies Testing of experimental archaeological techniques Rarity or Frequency The archaeological site is: Unique - locally, regionally, provincially or nationally Useful for comparison with similar archaeological sites in other areas A type that has not been studied or has rarely been studied, and is therefore under-represented in archaeological research Productivity The archaeological site contains: Large quantities or artifacts, especially diagnostic artifacts Exotic or rare artifacts demonstrating trade or other exchange patterns Integrity The archaeological site is well preserved and retains a large degree of original material

+Value to a Community

+The archaeological site has intrinsic value to a particular community, Aboriginal community or group.

-Is associated with a traditional recurring event in the community, aboriginal community or group (e.g., an annual celebration) Is a known landmark Value as a Public Resource The archaeological site contributes to enhancing the public's understanding and appreciation of Ontario's past.
-Criteria Indicators The archaeological site The archaeological site: has potential for public Is or can be made accessible to tourists, local residents or use for education, school groups recreation or tourism.
-Is or can be incorporated into local education, recreation or tourism strategies and initiatives
+С riteria Indicators tra ne archaeological site has aditional, social or religious alue.
+The archaeological site: Contains human remains Is identified as a sacred site Is associated with a traditional recurring event in the community, aboriginal community or group (e.g., an annual celebration) Is a known landmark Value as a Public Resource The archaeological site contributes to enhancing the public's understanding and appreciation of Ontario's past.
+C riteria Indicators po eo ne archaeological site has otential for public use for ducation, recreation or urism.
+The archaeological site: Is or can be made accessible to tourists, local residents or school groups Is or can be incorporated into local education, recreation or tourism strategies and initiatives